Russia to cut oil output by 500,000 bpd in March | Headlines

 "Russia believes that the 'price cap' mechanism in the sale of Russian oil and oil products is an interference in market relations and a continuation of the destructive energy policy of the countries of the collective West," Novak said.
 His spokesperson said later that the cuts will relate to crude oil only, without gas condensate, a type of light oil.

-Russian oil production defied numerous predictions of a decline amid Western sanctions over Ukraine and rose by 2% last year to 535 million tonnes (10.7 million barrels per day) thanks to a jump in sales to Asia, especially, to India and China.
-However, following a raft of new sanctions from the West, Russia is facing more challenges in holding up its production of oil, a key source of revenue for the state budget, which posted a $25 billion deficit in January alone.
+Russia's oil output last year defied numerous predictions of a decline, rising by 2% to 535 million tonnes (10.7 million barrels per day) thanks to a jump in sales to Asia, especially, to India and China.
+However, following a raft of new sanctions from the West, Russia is facing more challenges in selling oil, a key source of revenue for the state budget, which posted a $25 billion deficit in January.

-Reduced export volumes also shrank Russia's current account surplus by 58.2% to $8 billion in January, squeezing Russia's capital buffers at a time when Moscow is ramping up budget spending.
+Lower export volumes shrank Russia's current account surplus by 58.2% to $8 billion in January, squeezing Russia's capital buffers at a time when Moscow is ramping up budget spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)